View Shawn Kendrick's Obituary on www.swtimes.com/ and share memories

 Shawn Kendrick

-Graveside service will be at 11 a.m.
-Wednesday at Oak Hill Cemetery in Siloam Springs with the Rev. Sara Pair officiating under the direction of Ocker Funeral Home in Van Buren.
+Graveside service will be 11 a.m.
+Wednesday at Oak Hill Cemetery in Siloam Springs under the direction of Ocker Funeral Home in Van Buren.

-He is survived by three sisters, Ronda Jean Blevins of Van Buren, Shirley Dilbeck and husband Loren of Siloam Springs and Diana Haxel and husband Ken of Fayetteville; and a brother, Roy Alan Kendrick and wife Debbie of Mountainburg.
+He is survived by three sisters, Ronda Jean Blevins of Van Buren, Shirley Dilbeck of Siloam Springs and Diana Haxel of Fayetteville; and a brother, Roy Alan Kendrick of Mountainburg.